-- Reward good behaviour as often as possible and appropriately. - Be fair and clear when things go wrong. - Be prepared to listen and hear everyone's point of view. - Intervene early to make sure everyone is safe. - Use a calm, but firm voice to discuss the situation without prejudging what has happened. - Use sanctions consistently.
+- Praise expected classroom behaviour. - Reward good behaviour as often as possible and appropriately. - Be fair and clear when things go wrong. - Be prepared to listen and hear everyone's point of view. - Intervene early to make sure everyone is safe. - Use a calm, but firm voice to discuss the situation without prejudging what has happened. - Use sanctions consistently. - Display agreed rules in class.